Summer beer festivals in Toronto 2013

 Con: DJs spinning "Summery" beats, students.

 Muskoka Beer Festival

-What: If you're headed to cottage country this summer, why not check out this day of craft beer tastings, local food, and live entertainment?
+What: If you're headed to cottage country this summer, check out this outdoor celebration featuring 20 craft brewers as well as wine, cider, and food.

 Where: Annie Williams Park, Bracebridge, Ontario